 Installing WordPress will not take more than 5 minutes.
 You now have power, water and a telephone line in your office.

 Your office looks dull on the outside though.
 A mere sign on the door (domain name) is not enough to invite people in, no matter how cool it sounds.
 You need a stunning front.
-In other words, a pretty WordPress Theme that loads fast.
+In other words, an attractive WordPress Theme that loads fast.

 4. Finally, improve user experience with website tools

-Still, you can further improve your website’s functionality with the help of the following tools.
+Still, you can further improve your website’s functionality with the help of the tools I’m including further below in this article.

 LATEST WEB DEVELOPMENT TIPS AND POSTS